openactive/skos.js/README.md

 ### Compatible Platforms and Browsers
 SKOS.js will run on any version of Node.js, and is built to use CommonJS so can be built with Webpack and Browserify.

-SKOS.js will run in IE 9 and above without transpilation, and all other major browsers.
+SKOS.js has been tested on IE 9 and above without transpilation or polyfills, and all other major browsers.

 ## Installation